AguaClara/high_rate_sedimentation-DEPRECATED/HRS Summer 2018 Report 1.md

 ###Future Work
 The cause of floc blanket decay and thus system failure has yet to be determined.
 Future work will focus on verifying pump speed calculations for the water pump.
 Coagulant dosage will be experimentally adjusted in order to obtain the formation of a floc blanket.
 More immediately, experiments running at an upflow velocity of 2 mm/s will be tested with a lower coagulant dosage. <!--How are you planning on updating coagulant dosing?
 Trial and error or through calculations?-->

+**INCLUDE INFORMATION ABOUT NEW SED TANK DESIGN TO INVENT WITH JET REVERSER CAPABILITIES.
+TALK ABOUT MODIFYING THE SED TANK DESIGN THAT TIM HELPED US MAKE**

 ###Calculations
 We have written code in Python for calculating the system flow rate, water pump speed, coagulant concentration, and coagulant pump speed given an upflow velocity and other parameters.<!--Are functions to do this available in aguaclara_research?
 If not consider adding them, as these would be generally applicable to most particle removal teams -->